astreum/whitepaper/README.md

 Slot selection determines the validator for the next block at any time:

-- Get validator addresses with slot allocations in the nova account storage.
+- Check slot misses from the latest block
-- Check slot misses from the last block to the current time.
+- Half the stakes of validators for each of their missed slots
-- If no slot miss, the latest block hash is used as the seed in the weighted random address selector.
+- If no slot miss, the latest block hash is used as the seed in the weighted random address selector
-- If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the lastest block hash is used as the seed in the weighted random address selector.
+- If slot misses, the linear-feedback shift register, shifted to the number of slot misses, of the lastest block hash is used as the seed in the weighted random address selector

 Validators who miss a slot get half their stake returned.